jacobszmon/Git-Info-Pages/docs/05-Creating-Using-And-Merging-Branches/05-Creating-Using-And-Merging-Branches.md

 ## Creating Branches

+This will create a new branch in your repository, creating a seperate "timeline" of your project.

 Creating a new branch:

 ```
 git branch <branch-name>
 ```

-This will create a new branch in your repository, creating a seperate "timeline" of your project.
+Switching branches will move you to the branch that you want to work in.
+Making commits in that branch keeps all your commits to that branch and nowhere else.

 Switching to a branch: